NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 We understand that the nature of our work requires that we take the utmost care with information we see, hear or learn.
 We must always uphold our promise and contractual obligations to keep the personal and confidential information of our company as well as the confidential information of others safe and secure.

-- Be careful when communicating or using confidential company or client information.
+- Be careful when communicating or using confidential company or customer information.
 Share it only with those who are authorized and need it to do their jobs

 - Comply with the confidentiality and non-disclosure provisions of the agreement you signed when hired at NAVEX Global.
 Note that this requirement extends to third parties working on our behalf

-- In addition to respecting client confidential information, respect the confidential and proprietary information of other third parties, such as competitors, suppliers and others, including intellectual property like copyrights and trademarks
+- In addition to respecting customer confidential information, respect the confidential and proprietary information of other third parties, such as competitors, suppliers and others, including intellectual property like copyrights and trademarks

 - Our agreements require us to protect all confidential and proprietary company information even after our employment with NAVEX Global ends